 1. The light that reaches the Earth from the Sun is 30,000 years old.

-2. If two metals come into contact in space, they will stuck together forever!
+2. If two metals come into contact in space, they will be stuck together forever!

 3. Saturn would float if placed in the water.

 While it may sound strange, the density of the planet Saturn is so small that if we put it in a huge glass of water, it would not sink.
-The density of Saturn is about 0,687 g/cm3 and that of water is 0,998 g/cm3.
+The density of Saturn is about 0,687 g/cm3 and that of water is 0,998 g/cm3 – and there you have it!
 Nevertheless, we would need a really huge glass of water to conduct this experiment!

 4. The Moon is slowly moving away from the Earth.